 LTOs: You are paid according to the contact teacher pay schedule.
 Your rate of pay is determined by experience and your qualification rating.
 There are 4 qualification ratings.
 The Qualification Evaluation Council of Ontario (QECO) determines your rating.
 QECO only deals with the teacher directly.
 It is YOUR responsibility to make sure your qualifications are reported to payroll for correct placement.
 There is a deadline should you have a rating change.
+LTOs count for experience.
 See the OTBU CA.